 (1) Duty Not to Discriminate.
 Any employer or other covered entity engaged in recruitment activity shall recruit in a non-discriminatory manner.
-However, nothing in these regulations shall preclude affirmative efforts to utilize recruitment practices to attract minorities, individuals of anyone sex-or the other, individuals with disabilities, individuals over 40 years of age, and any other individual protected by the Act.
+However, nothing in these regulations shall preclude affirmative efforts to utilize recruitment practices to attract an individual who is a member of an underrepresented protected class covered by the Actminorities, individuals of anyone-sex or the other, individuals with disabilities, individuals over 40 years of age, and any other individual protected covered by the Act.